Nepal Buddhist Tour Lumbini

 You can observe the nuns devoting their lives to their Buddhist history Overnight in the hotel in Kathmandu.

-About 40 kilometers drive eastward via Araniko Highway takes you to Dhulikhel.
-B.P. highway diverges from Dhulikhel headed southbound.
+A 40-kilometer drive eastward via the Araniko Highway takes you to Dhulikhel.
+The B.P. highway diverges from Dhulikhel and heads southbound.

-After 20 kilometers from Dhulikhel via B.P highway and you reach the tranquil monument of Namo Buddha.
-Also known as Namura Hill, a huge monastery has been built atop the hill.
-This place is a sacred site for Buddhists owing to its religious history.
+After 20 kilometers from Dhulikhel via the B.P. highway, you reach the tranquil monument of Namo Buddha.
+Also known as Namura Hill, a vast monastery has been built atop the hill.
+Owing to its religious history, this place is a sacred site for Buddhists.

-Reincarnation of Gautam Buddha, Mahasattva is believed to have sacrificed himself to feed tiger cubs at this location.
-The space resembles typical Buddhist heritage with a silent ambiance and architecturally magnificent Gumpa sitting at the top of a hill.
+Mahasattva, Gautam Buddha’s reincarnation, is believed to have sacrificed himself to feed tiger cubs at this location.
+The space resembles typical Buddhist heritage, with a silent ambiance and a magnificent, architecturally magnificent Tampa at the top of a hill.

 Many monks reside in the nearby Vihars and offer their prayer at this Gumba.
-We return to Kathmandu after lunch and then head toward the next destination, Kapan monastery.
+After lunch, We return to Kathmandu and head toward the next destination, Kapan monastery.

 Another prominent Buddhist revered site is the Kapan Monastery.
 It is located about 15 kilometers from downtown Kathmandu.

-This site is popularised for its spiritual retreats and school for Tibetan Buddhism.
-Kapan monastery follows the teaching of the Gelug tradition, similar to one taught by the Dalai Lama.
+This site is popular for its spiritual retreats and Tibetan Buddhism school.
+Kapan monastery follows the Gelug tradition, similar to the one taught by the Dalai Lama.

 This monastery is located in the Kapan area on top of a hill overlooking the Shivapuri forest to its north.